Undivided Resources

 • The student (especially when post-secondary goals are discussed)

-Parents can invite a friend, their Regional Center coordinator, or their Undivided Navigator to provide extra support and insights about the student.
+Parents can invite a friend, their Regional Center coordinator, their Undivided Navigator, or an education advocate to provide extra support and insights about the student.

 Who can be excused from attending the IEP meeting?